rgleave/proj2/EnergyForecastingWorkshop-module-1.md

   b) Copy the SQL statement below and run it in the Athena query window.
 This query is different than the queries we ran previously.
 Those only created a new table over an existing dataset.
 This query first creates a new table, but over an entirely new dataset -- an enhanced copy of the raw meter data, after adding structure to support weather forecasting and joining with other data for visualization.
 Then the query creates a new table of the new data set.
 Copy and run this query.

-  NOTE: remember to replace "[YOUR-BUCKET-HERE]" with the name of your S3 workshop bucket.
+  NOTE: remember to replace {YOUR-BUCKET-NAME} with the name of your S3 workshop bucket.

 ```
 create table enhanced_raw_meter_table